microsoft/DPSDA/README.md

     [[paper (arxiv)](https://arxiv.org/abs/2502.05505)]
     **Authors:** [[Zinan Lin](https://zinanlin.me/)], [[Tadas Baltrusaitis](https://www.microsoft.com/en-us/research/people/tabaltru/)], [[Sergey Yekhanin](https://www.microsoft.com/en-us/research/people/yekhanin/)]

-Please refer to [this repo](https://github.com/fjxmlzn/private-evolution-papers) for the full list of Private Evolution papers and code repositories related to PE.
+Please refer to [this repo](https://github.com/fjxmlzn/private-evolution-papers) for the full list of papers and code repositories related to PE.

+**PE has been adopted by some of the largest IT companies such as [Microsoft](https://www.microsoft.com/en-us/research/blog/the-crossroads-of-innovation-and-privacy-private-synthetic-data-for-generative-ai/) and [Apple](https://machinelearning.apple.com/research/differential-privacy-aggregate-trends).**

 ## Documentation
 Please refer to the [documentation](https://microsoft.github.io/DPSDA/) for more details, including the installation instructions, usage, and examples.